Kaif10/Kaif10/README.md

 * ⚡ Machine Learning Research Intern at Asmay
 * ⚡ Computer Vision Engineer at Tungsten Studios.
-* ⚡ Machine Learning Intern at NGO OYE Organization.
+* ⚡ Machine Learning Intern at an NGO called OYE Organization.
 * ⚡ Joint Tech Head of Computer Society of India (SFIT)